mnnxp/cadbaselibrary-blender/README.md

 When you open a modification (modification level), it actually displays files from the Blender file set that is in the Blender folder, not directly in the modification folder.
 Files for Blender will be downloaded through this add-on, files from kits for other programs will not be downloaded.

+The data display can be divided into three levels, the first one is the root level (*rl*), this level displays all components from the local library, the second one is the component level (*cl*), it displays the list of modifications of the open component, and the third level displays the data of a set of files (*fl*).
+The folder for Blender file set in local storage is created regardless of the presence of file set in the modification on CADBase platform, the file set will be created automatically when sending files.

 ```

--Library path                       # root level (set in add-on)
+-Library path                       # set in add-on (*rl*)
-├── Vertical Pump (@lookme)         # component level (folder)
+├── Vertical Pump (@lookme)         # component folder (*cl*)
-│   ├── N1                          # modification level ( folder)
+│   ├── N1                          # modification folder (*ml*)
-│   │   ├── Blender                 # fileset level (Blender fileset)
+│   │   ├── Blender                 # Blender fileset (*fl*)
-│   │   │   └── modification        # file with technical data
+│   │   │   ├── modification        # technical data file
-│   │   │   └── vertical Pump.blend # file of the fileset
+│   │   │   ├── vertical Pump.blend # file of the Blender fileset
-│   │   │   └── ...                 # other files of the fileset
+│   │   │   └── ...                 # files of the Blender fileset
-│   │   └── FreeCAD                 # fileset level (FreeCAD fileset)
+│   │   ├── FreeCAD                 # FreeCAD fileset (fl, for example)
-│   │   └── ...                     # other fileset of the modification (Fileset level)
+│   │   └── ...                     # filesets for the modification (*fl*)
-│   ├── ...                         # other modifications of the component
+│   ├── ...                         # modifications of the component
-├── ...                             # other components from user bookmarks (Root level)
-├── component                       # file with technical data
+│   └── component                   # technical data file
+├── ...                             # local library components (*rl*)
+├── cadbase_file_2018.log           # stores logs and responses (optional)
-└── cadbase_file_2018               # file with technical data
+└── cadbase_file_2018               # technical data file

 ```